apache/spark/docs/structured-streaming-kafka-integration.md

 title: Structured Streaming + Kafka Integration Guide (Kafka broker version 0.10.0 or higher)
 ---

-Structured Streaming integration for Kafka 0.10 to poll data from Kafka.
+Structured Streaming integration for Kafka 0.10 to consume data from and produce data to Kafka.

-### Linking
+## Linking
 For Scala/Java applications using SBT/Maven project definitions, link your application with the following artifact:

     groupId = org.apache.spark